FarmanOthman/Tailwind-Challenges/challenge-02/README.md

 # Bookmark Manager Landing Page

-<h4 align="center">A responsive landing page for a bookmark manager built with React and Tailwind CSS.</h4>
+A responsive landing page for a bookmark manager built with React and Tailwind CSS.

 <p align="center">
   <a href="#features">Features</a> •
   <a href="#getting-started">Getting Started</a> •
+  <a href="#local-development-setup">Local Development Setup</a> •
   <a href="#project-structure">Project Structure</a> •
   <a href="#design-features">Design Features</a> •
   <a href="#technologies-used">Technologies Used</a> •
   <a href="#future-enhancements">Future Enhancements</a> •
+  <a href="#learning-outcomes">Learning Outcomes</a> •
   <a href="#license">License</a>
 </p>